DataDog/apigentools/docs/spec_repo.md

 ### Commands

-Commands provided inside `generated.default` and `generated.<spec_version>` are executed one by one inside the directory with code for currenlty generated spec version.
+Commands provided inside `generated.default.commands` and `generated.<spec_version>.commands` are executed one by one inside the directory with code for currently generated spec version.

+Commands provided inside `generated.default.tests` and `generated.<spec_version>.tests` are executed one by one inside the directory with code for currently tested spec version.

 Each command has following attributes: